-Albany County Land Bank Corporation (Corporation) was formed July 1, 2014, and is governed by its Articles of Incorporation, bylaws and the laws of the State of New York.
-The Corporation was established to facilitate the process of acquiring, improving and redistributing vacant and abandoned properties in the County of Albany (County).
-The Corporation's board of directors is comprised of individuals appointed by the County.
-The Corporation is considered a component unit of the County.
+Albany County Land Bank Corporation (Land Bank) was formed July 1, 2014, and is governed by its articles of incorporation, bylaws and the laws of the State of New York.
+The Land Bank was established to facilitate the process of acquiring, improving and redistributing vacant and abandoned properties in the County of Albany (County).
+The Land Bank's board of directors is comprised of individuals appointed by the County.
+The Land Bank is considered a component unit of the County.

-In May 2018, the Corporation formed a single member New York limited liability corporation, ACLB Holdings, LLC (ACLB).
-ACLB was formed pursuant to the authority granted to Land Banks in Section 1607 of the New York State Not-For-Profit Law in order to mitigate potential risk and loss to the Corporation related to certain properties which may be provided by the County or purchased.
-ACLB is considered to be a blended component unit of the Corporation.
-ACLB has had no activity through December 31, 2018.
+In May 2018, the Land Bank formed a single member New York limited liability corporation, ACLB Holdings, LLC (ACLB).
+ACLB was formed pursuant to the authority granted to Land Banks in Section 1607 of the New York State Not-For-Profit Law in order to mitigate potential risk and loss to the Land Bank related to certain properties which may be provided by the County or purchased.
+ACLB is considered to be a blended component unit of the Land Bank.
+ACLB acquired 55 parcels during the year-ended December 31, 2020.